bmc-eng/LLMFinancialAnalyst/readme.md

 ## Build Steps

 ### Get Data
-V1 is complete, gets the data and pivots into a format that can be converted into a prompt easily
+V1 is complete, gets the data and pivots into a format that can be converted into a prompt easily.
+To do:
+- Get the reported date to make sure this is point-in-time

 ### Company Object
 NEED TO BUILD: Each company should have its own object - this will have the IS, BS and pricing data for the security + the revision date for the datasets to be used when adding.
 This will be used to build the prompts.